Sunday night standoff in Spokane Valley ends with man booked on nine felonies

 Deputies attempted to reach Northrup at his apartment on the 2900 block of North Cherry Lane and confirmed that he was home.
 Attempts to contact Northrup were unsuccessful, including announcements from a police patrol vehicle with its emergency lights activated.
 The lights in the apartment were then turned off and the blinds shut.

-Northrup was not compliant and previously attempted to provoke police into shooting him.
+Northrup was not compliant with police, the release said.
 A SWAT team and crisis negotiators were called to the scene.
 Nearby residents were advised to evacuate the building or shelter in place.

 At one point, Northrup told law enforcement via text that he was at work and not at his apartment, the release said.